pandeykumar/wkshop1-docker/README.md

 ***If you reached this part then you have successfully installed docker***

-## Lets build our own image.

-### Next We will create a nodejs app, create a docker image of it and run it.
+## Let install nodejs and npm package manager if you don't already have it
 1. Download nodejs from https://nodejs.org/en/

 2. Select all the defaults mentioned by the installer.